That’s it. There’s someone who keeps sending you emails, and you’ve had it. Now, you’re ready for the ultimate step.

 Now, every time that person’s emails get sent to your address, they won’t just end up in Spam, they’ll be automatically deleted.

-What if you’ve had a change of heart and no longer want an address blocked?
+It can be very empowering to block an email on Gmail but what if you’ve had a change of heart and no longer want an address blocked?
 Don’t worry, it can be reversed.

 Go back to Settings and the Filtered and Blocked Messages tab.
 Go to the email you’d like to unblock.
 To the right of that email, click ‘unblock’.

 You’ll begin seeing their emails in your inbox again.

 Similarly, you can remove a filter under the same tab.
 Check the box next to the filter and click ‘Delete’.

 Blocking newsletter senders in Gmail